SayEducate

 All those dire predictions for the housing market has plenty of consumers scared.
-Some people have refused to buy a house during this economy, condowaiting until things improve before wading back in.
+Some people have refused to buy a house during this economy, waiting until things improve before wading back in.
 Others are seeing an opportunity to buy now and are reaping the benefits of that decision.

 When it comes to predicting housing trends, much of the advice being offered isn’t always accurate.
 In fact, if you read some of the reports you’ll quickly notice a few problems regarding home values including: